observIQ/bindplane-agent/docs/installation-mac.md

 sudo sh -c "$(curl -fsSlL https://github.com/observiq/bindplane-agent/releases/latest/download/install_macos.sh)" install_macos.sh
 ```

+Installation artifacts are signed.
+Information on verifying the signature can be found at [Verifying Artifact Signatures](./verify-signature.md).

 #### Managed Mode

 To install the agent with an OpAMP connection configuration set the following flags.